MYBAHAR/versal-gadget-api/docs.md

 More details about the lifecycle of the gadget are found in the [reference guide](#reference-guide).

-It is recommended for gadget developers to use `player-api`, which is a convenience library that hides the need for `postMessage` and provides some other useful functions.
+It is recommended for gadget developers to use `player-api`, which is a convenience library that hides the need for `postMessage` and provides some other useful functions (see below).

 # Tutorial